Storage:

 Eating:

 Use your fingers or a knife to break open the spiky skin.
 The outer skin is not edible.
 You can either tear it open with your hands or slice it gently with a knife.
 You'll find a translucent, white or pinkish flesh inside, similar to lychee.
-Be careful—there’s often a pit in the center, so don’t bite directly into it.
+Be careful—there’s often a pit in the centre, so don’t bite directly into it.
 The pit is not edible, so discard it after eating the flesh.

 Mangosteen